digris/doc-openbroadcast-platform/source/application/library/index.rst

 Actions on selection
 --------------------

-To select one or more release/s, move the cursor over the card (below the image) and click on it.
+To select one or more release(s), move the cursor over the card (below the image) and click on it.

 .. figure:: img/release-list-selection.gif